andricik/webgui/README.md

 of everything you need to run WebGUI 7 on Linux.
 It can be updated with additional Perl modules required to run 8, but the setup/management scripts are likely non-functional.
 Patches are welcome from interested parties.

+The old manual source instructions for 7.x are at [http://www.webgui.org/wiki/source-install].

 ## To start WebGUI

 To test or develop: